STAC TEACHERS 2025-2026

 mel.coombs@gmail.com

-Melanie Coombs has three boys - Callum (17), Finn (13), and Owen (10).
+Melanie Coombs has three children - Callum (18), Finn (14), and Owen (11).
 She never planned on homeschooling until a move in 2021 caused her family to give it a temporary trial run, from which they (almost) never looked back.
 She "cosplays" as a farmer on her family's 14 acre property in Resaca, and she enjoys reading, sewing, crafting, and generally making a mess.
 Utilizing her skills from her previous life in marketing and communications, she currently serves on the board and helps get the word out about the awesomeness that is the STAC community.

 Libby Mathis